 I always believe in making the best use of the products and services I buy.

-Log in to your web hosting account’s cPanel and navigate to the “Security” section and find Let’s Encrypt free SSL and activate it.
+Log in to your web hosting account’s cPanel, navigate to the “Security” section, find Let’s Encrypt free SSL, and activate it.
 Ask your host via call or live chat if you face any trouble while activating Let’s Encrypt SSL.

-Free SSL option could also vary depending on your hosting provider.
-So if you face any trouble finding Let’s Encrypt or free SSL in your cPanel dashboard then ask your hosting provider about it.
+THE free SSL options could also vary depending on your hosting provider.
+So if you face any trouble finding Let’s Encrypt or free SSL in your cPanel dashboard, then ask your hosting provider about it.

 I can activate Namecheap free SSL when I click on Namecheap SSL, but I have already activated it.